-We are indeed experiencing a frenzy within specific sectors of the financial markets, and the automotive retailing space has a front-row seat as a participant in this irrational exuberance.
+We are experiencing a frenzy within specific sectors of the financial markets.
+The automotive retailing space has a front-row seat in this irrational exuberance.

 Published on January 12th, 2021.
 Last Updated on .